timothyrubin/DependencyLDA/Readme.txt

  - Flat-LDA can be treated as a special case of this Prior-LDA model, where the vector \alpha' is computed by putting no weight on the output from the topic->label part of the model.
 This can be achieved using the Prior-LDA code, by setting the \eta parameter ("SUMALPHA_LABELS" in the code) to ZERO.
 Therefore only the \alpha ("ADDALPHA_LABELS" in the code) is used in computing \alpha' for each document, which gives a flat prior over labels.
 For example, as described in the paper, for the Yahoo Datasets we used SUMALPHA_LABELS=0 and ADDALPHA_LABELS=100.

 _________________________________________________
-RESULTS EXAMPLES FOR ALL MODELS (DEPENDENCY-LDA, PRIOR-LDA, LABELED-LDA)
+RESULTS EXAMPLES FOR ALL MODELS (DEPENDENCY-LDA, PRIOR-LDA, FLAT-LDA)

 - Examples of completed results and test-document statistics for all three models on the "Yahoo_Health_Split01" dataset are provided in the subdirectories of the Yahoo_Health_Split01 dataset.
 You can use these as a guide for using the provided code to run all three models.
 - The .mat files containing all evaluation statistics for both doc-pivoted and label-pivoted predictions for the three models are here: